Anagha

-Anagha Maruthora is an Indian model and actress who works in Malayalam and Tamil films.
+Anagha Maruthora(born 1992) is an Indian model and actress who works in Malayalam and Tamil films.
 She made her acting debut with the Malayalam movie Rakshadhikari Baiju Oppu (2017).
 She won SIIMA Best Debutant Tamil Actress award for her performance in Natpe Thunai (2019).

 She has acted in successful films such as Rakshadhikari Baiju Oppu (2017), Parava (2017), Natpe Thunai (2019), Guna 369 (2019), Bheeshma Parvam (2022) and Grrr (2024).

 Early life

 Anagha was born in Kozhikode, Kerala.
 Anagha's father Kuttikrishnan and mother Leela are retired teachers.
 She completed her primary schooling at Sree Gokulam Public School, Calicut.
 Anagha did her B.Tech. at College of Engineering Chengannur at Chengannur and Completed M.Tech. at (NIELIT) National Institute of Electronics and Information Technology, Calicut.